Atul-Anand-Jha/Cipher-Decipher-using-Java/README.md

 3. MS-DOS

 # Key-Note:
--> You can run this application through BASH window (DOS- cmd prompt) or through and APPLETVIEWER.
+-> You can run this application through BASH window (DOS- cmd prompt) or through an APPLET-VIEWER.

 # Methodology:
 •	There are two source files kept in the package serving different purposes; namely: